This content was updated for accuracy and relevance on November 13th, 2023

 - A pocket guide to pharmacology available as an add-on

 For the tech-forward nursing student, a digital planner might be a perfect choice.
 Often available in monthly, weekly, and daily formats, digital planners allow you to keep everything organized without adding an extra book to your bag.
+This is a good planner if you want to track all your important dates directly through your electronics.

 Other benefits of a digital planner to consider: